CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 ### **Security and Compliance**

 Protecting your app updates is non-negotiable.
-Platforms like **Capgo** provide strong security measures, including end-to-end encryption, to safeguard sensitive data and meet compliance standards [\[1\]](https://capgo.app/).
+Platforms like **CodePushGo** provide strong security measures, including end-to-end encryption, to safeguard sensitive data and meet compliance standards [\[1\]](https://capgo.app/).

 ### **Update Performance**

 Global CDN performance plays a big role in user experience.
-As noted earlier, **Capgo** excels in this area, ensuring faster and more reliable app updates worldwide [\[1\]](https://capgo.app/).
+As noted earlier, **CodePushGo** excels in this area, ensuring faster and more reliable app updates worldwide [\[1\]](https://capgo.app/).

 ### **Decision Framework**